roman-milk/roman-milk.github.io/the-craziest-sexy-love-story-ever.md

  Karen allowed my cock to slip out of her mouth as she put her hands on the bench she was sitting on, closed her eyes and allowed the orgasm that had been building to flow through her.

  Watching a woman's facial expression immediately before the orgasm hits and during the brief euphoria that follows is super sexy...especially because they are so vulnerable during this moment of pleasure no longer worried about looking perfect.
-Report_Story #5